dariotarantini/dexton/README.md

 - UI of the wallet status with transaction history.
 - Liquidity page.
 Possibility to view the list of pools in which the liquidity was added.
 UI for liquidity is present.
 - Liquidity adding page.
 Possibility to create liquidity for any pair, taking into account that such a pool didn't exist before.
 - Charts page.
-It's possible to view the lists of all pools and transactions on the service.
+It's possible to view the lists of all pools and transactions in the app.
 - Pool page.
 Detailed information with pool statistics as well as pool transaction history.

 ## Description